ilp-sys/ft_printf/README.md

 notes!
 - Precision `.` means `.0`.
 - A precision of 0 means that no character is written for the value 0.
-- For integer numbers 0 flag is ignored if the precision is explicitly specified, also ignored if - flag is present.
+- For integer, numbers `0 flag` is ignored if the precision is explicitly specified, also ignored when `- flag` is present.
 ####  Flag dependancies
 |spec/flag   | %c | %s  | %p  | %d  | %i  | %u | %x | %X | %% |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---: | :---: | :---: | :---:|